Aringay: Japanese Occupation

-In December 1941, Japanese forces attacked U.S. military installations and residential areas in Aringay, La Union.
+In December 1941, Japanese forces attacked U.S. military installations and residential areas in Aringay.
 By December 22, 1941, the Japanese 14th Army, commanded by Lieutenant General Masaharu Homma, landed at the mouth of Aringay River after securing San Fernando and Bacnotan as part of their strategy to secure the Lingayen Gulf and advance their occupation of the Philippines.
 This event marked the beginning of the Japanese occupation in Aringay.

 During this period, the town faced strict control under the Imperial Japanese government, leading to widespread abuses, including torture, sexual slavery, and massacres of local residents.
 These atrocities left a lasting impact on the community and the region as a whole.

 By January 1945, American forces launched a successful campaign in the Battle of Lingayen Gulf, which marked the turning point in liberating northern Luzon from Japanese control.
-Aringay was officially freed in March 1945 following the Battle of Bacsil Ridge in San Fernando, La Union, which signified the full liberation of the province from Japanese occupation.
+Aringay was officially freed in March 1945 following the Battle of Bacsil Ridge in San Fernando, which signified the full liberation of the province from Japanese occupation.